ameya-deshmukh/BITSWifi-Auto-Login/README.md

 # BITS WiFi Auto Login
-Script for automating the login process for BITS Student WiFi
+Script for automating the login process for BITS Student WiFi.
+Uses headless Chrome with Selenium so that you don't get annoyed with pop-ups :D

 ## How to use this script:
 Firstly, clone this repo and navigate to it